-Arrival Procedures
+Arrival/ Drop Off Procedures:

-It is mandatory that the JSU CDC maintain a signature record of all children's arrivals.
+It is mandatory for every person who drops off or picks up to check the child in and out every day with their signature.
+We must have this for our records.
 Children must be escorted by a parent/guardian/caregiver to join their class each day upon arrival.
 Upon joining the class, the parent/guardian/caregiver must ensure one of the JSU CDC staff acknowledges the arrival prior to leaving their child.
-All children should be signed in no later than 9:00am (signature timestamps are recorded at sign-in).
+Parents/guardians/caregivers are responsible for signing in their child and must leave a contact number for the day.
+Children are signed in with a signature and the time at which they are signed in is documented.
+All children should be signed in no later than 9:00 a.m.
+This is to ensure all children can adapt to our rich daily schedule.